Weixin-Liang/MoonShape/docs/index.rst

 This should be considered in settings where subpopulations performance is important (e.g. fairness considerations).

+More generally, subpopulation shift is ubiquitous in ML applications.
+Our work highlight how model improvement in one subpopulation may have nonlinear effects on performance in other subpopulations.
-**Future work:** further analysis and understanding on this nonlinear pattern under subpopulation shifts.
+Further analysis and understanding of this nonlinear pattern is an important direction of future work.

 Citation